BetterCloud/bettercloud-openapi-rules/rules.md

 schema key must be PascalCase.</details>
 <details><summary>component-schema-parameters-must-be-camel-case (error)</summary>
 Schema parameters must be camelCase.</details>
+<details><summary>component-schema-parameters-must-have-meaningful-description-names (error)</summary>
+Meaningful schema description must be used in the form of {entity}Description.
+For example - customerDescription, userDescription.</details>
 <details><summary>component-schema-parameters-must-have-meaningful-id-names (error)</summary>
 Meaningful schema Ids must be used in the form of {entity}Id.
 For example - customerId, betterCloudUserId</details>
+<details><summary>component-schema-parameters-must-have-meaningful-timestamp-names (error)</summary>
+Meaningful schema timestamps must be used in the form of {entity}Timestamp.
+For example - createdTimestamp, updatedTimestamp</details>
+<details><summary>component-schema-parameters-must-have-meaningful-value-names (error)</summary>
+Meaningful schema values must be used in the form of {entity}Value.
+For example - customerValue, displayValue</details>
 <details><summary>component-schema-properties-must-be-camel-case (error)</summary>
 component schema properties must be camelCase.</details>
 <details><summary>component-schema-time-parameters-must-use-iso8601 (error)</summary>